Open Source · Apache 2.0

 build predictable AI without guesswork

 Inside every AI-powered pipeline, workflow, or script, the unreliable part is the same: the LLM call itself.
-Silent failures, untestable outputs, no guarantees.
-Mellea wraps those calls in Python you can read, test, and reason about: type-annotated outputs, verifiable requirements, automatic retries.
+Silent failures, untestable outputs.
+Mellea lets you test and reason about every LLM call using type-annotated outputs, verifiable requirements, and automatic retries.

 How it works